What are my responsibilities as a pension recipient?

 I was born in 1947.
 Can I send the MI W-4P to my IRA administrator requesting that they do not withhold state income tax?

 Any person regardless of age can opt out of pension withholding by checking box 1 on the MI W-4P.
-However, if $500 or more of tax is owed at the end of the year on the Michigan income tax return, penalty and interest may be due on the underpaid tax.

 My marital status is one of the following: A widow(er) or Divorced.
 When I complete the MI W-4P, which box should I check?